ucsb-cs148-w24/project-pj07-datingalgorithm/team/contributions/CONTRIBS.md

 I helped Emre on building the sign-in button.
 I built the whole About page.
 I implemented the sign out buttons that we used in other pages that directs users back to home screen.
 I also designed and fixed the css issues with the buttons.
 I also helped other with their problems.

 ## Palvi Sabherwal
-I did pair programming with Emily on the Profile Creation.
+I did pair programming with Emily on the Profile Creation page.
+I worked on the questionnaire.